 Being at the water fast was healing on a deeply cellular level.
 In my head and heart I knew I would be getting test results when I got back to LA that told me what was REALLY going on.
 But while I was at the water fast I was free in a way to believe that I may be Lyme-free, mold-free, etc. I wouldn’t say it was an ignorance is bliss situation but it was definitely something I didn’t want to get ahead of myself about if it wasn’t even true.
 I met some amazing people at True North who suffer from Lyme and are in the midst of a rigorous treatment process and it was evident to me (and to them, I believe…!) that I was struggling with the exact same thing.
 So on many levels even if I didn’t “know” for sure, I did know.
 In my soul.

-When June 5th was approaching I started getting extremely eager for the appointment.
-My mom decided to fly down to join me and I am so glad she did… there is no way in hell I would have been able to receive all of this information alone.
+When June 5th was approaching, I started getting extremely eager for the appointment.
+My mom decided to fly down to join me and I am so glad she did…there is no way I would have been able to receive all of this information alone.
 But in the back of my head I was still telling myself, “She might find nothing.
 She might just say it’s a parasite or yeast in my gut and then I’m back at square one and I will be absolutely crushed.”
 Even in the waiting room before they called us back I told my mom that my greatest fear was that she’d found NOTHING.

 I guess I got what I wished for, because by the time they called us back and we were sitting in the treatment room with Dr. Lehman we learned that she’d found the opposite of “nothing.”